 Principal Investigator: Dara R. Musher-Eizenman, Ph.D.

-- Stigma about Picky Eating and Popular Dieters (revise and resubmit)
+- Stigma about Picky Eating and Popular Dieters (revision under review)

-- Stress and Concern about Weight Gain Before/During COVID-19 Pandemic Relate to Eating Pathology in Caregivers (manuscript submitted)
+- Stress and Concern about Weight Gain Before/During COVID-19 Pandemic Relate to Eating Pathology in Caregivers (manuscript under review)

-- Picky Eating Facets, Negative Psychological Correlates, and Disordered Eating (manuscript in preparation)
+- Picky Eating Facets, Negative Psychological Correlates, and Eating Concerns (manuscript under review)

 Research Subcommittee, Diversity Committee

 Faculty Advisor: Dryw Dworsky, Ph.D.

 Chair, Research Subcommittee: Wesley R. Barnhart, B.A., B.S.